 - buy tickets from a ticket window

-- buy Metro/RER train tickets from ticket machines using your own bank/credit card
+- buy Metro/RER train tickets from ticket machines using your own bank/credit card/coins

 - bank & credit cards with a chip, taking 4 digit PIN numbers from most countries will work fine